-Removing an Expansion Module from a Standalone or Rack-mounted Library (14U or larger)
+Removing an Expansion Module from a Library

-- 1. Perform "Removing a Control Module from a Standalone or Rack-mounted Library (14U or larger)" on page 8-4. - 2.
-Remove the following components from the expansion module for weight reduction: - a.
-All power supplies (see "Power Supply (Primary and Redundant)" on page - b.
+- 1. Remove the following components from the expansion module for weight reduction: - a.
+All power supplies (see "Power Supply (Primary and Redundant)" on page 8-35) - b.
 All drive sleds (see "Drive Sled" on page 8-27)

-Note: If not already done, have the customer remove all tape cartridges from the module being removed.
+Note: If not already done, remove all tape cartridges from the module being

-- 3. Loosen the thumb screws securing the expansion module to the rear flange on each Rack Kit rail. - 4.
-Open the I/O Station door then the Access door on the expansion module. - 5.
-From the front of the expansion module, remove the rack ears (see "Removing the Rack Ears" on page 8-13). - 6.
-With a person on each side of the expansion module and a person in front of the expansion module, pull the module out of the rack. - 7.
+- 2. Loosen the thumb screws securing the expansion module to the rear flange on each Rack Kit rail. - 3.
+Open the I/O Station door then the Access door on the expansion module. - 4.
+From the front of the expansion module, remove the rack ears (see "Removing the Rack Ears" on page 8-13). - 5.
+With a person on each side of the expansion module and a person in front of the expansion module, pull the module out of the rack. - 6.
 Place the module on a sturdy work surface.